-Information of possession or control requirements under Rule 15c3-3: State the market valuation and the number of items of: Customers' fully paid securities and excess margin securities not in the respondent's possession or control as of the report date (for which instructions to reduce to possession or control had been issued as of the report date) but for which the required action was not taken by respondent within the time frames specified under Rule 15c3-3. \$ Number of items Customers' fully paid securities and excess margin securities for which instructions to reduce to possession or control had not been issued as of the report date, excluding items arising from "temporary lags which result from normal business operations" as permitted under Rule 15c3-3. \$ Number of items
+Information of possession or control requirements under Rule 15c3-3: State the market valuation and the number of items of: Customers' fully paid securities and excess margin securities not in the respondent's possession or control as of the report date (for which instructions to reduce to possession or control had been issued as of the report date) but for which the required action was not taken by respondent within the time frames specified under Rule 15c3-3. \$ Number of items Customers' fully paid securities and excess margin securities for which instructions to reduce to possession or control had not been issued as of the report date, excluding items arising from "temporary lags which result from normal business operations" as permitted under Rule 15c3-3. \$ Number of items The system and procedures utilized in complying with the requirement to maintain physical possession or control of customers' fully paid and excess margin securities have been tested and are functioning in a manner adequate to fulfill the requirements of Rule 15c3-3.
+Yes

-The above computation does not differ materially from the computation included in the Company's FOCUS Form X-17A-5 Part II filed on April 23, 2020.
+The above computation does not differ materially from the computation included in the Company's FOCUS Form X-17A-5 Part II filed on April 23, 2021.